Parliamentary Electoral Dialogue Spaces

 How to ensure context specificity and sensitivity?

-• Consider lessons learnt from previous flagship projects as well as projects in other countries (example: EP electoral dialogues).
+• Consider lessons learned from previous flagship projects as well as projects in other countries (example: EP electoral dialogues).

 • Build/Strengthen the capacity of the parliament team that will run this initiative, working closely with them to align the initiative to local needs and opportunities.

-• Parliamentary Staff may be of great support for delivering and roll-out.
-Practically all organisational aspects around MPs are most likely to go through the Staff.
-Also, should the events and dialogues take place in the parliament building it may not be organized without the Staff.
+• Parliamentary staff may be of great support for delivery and roll-out.
+Practically all organizational aspects around MPs are most likely to go through the staff.
+Also, should the events and dialogues take place in the parliament building, it may not be organized without the staff.

 4.